finsberg/IN1910_H21/book/docs/setup/cpp_compiler.md

 We recommend that you install the app for Ubuntu 20.04.

-In the Ubuntu terminal, you will be able to compile and run C++ programs, and `git` is also installed.
+TODO: Elaborate more on the different options for windows In the Ubuntu terminal, you will be able to compile and run C++ programs, and `git` is also installed.

 ## Testing the compiler